christos42/Enhancing-Biomedical-Knowledge-Discovery-for-Diseases/relation_detection/README.md

    - use_distantly_supervised_data (store_value): boolean value to define if the distantly supervised data will be used (weakly supervised setup)
-   - projection_dimension (int): the dimension of the projection layer (paper details: 768 and 1024 when PubMedBERT base and PubMedBERT large is used, respectively.)
+   - projection_dimension (int): the dimension of the projection layer (paper details: 768 and 1024 when PubMedBERT base and PubMedBERT large is used, respectively.), the default value is 0 and indicates that the projection dimension is equal to the embedding size.

 ---